JohnRaivenOlazo/xor-fractal/README.md

-# xor-fractal: My DAA Mobile App 📱
+# xor-fractal: Mobile App 📱

 This is my mobile application for the DAA (Design and Analysis of Algorithms) course.
 I built this app to help visualize and explore algorithmic concepts in a hands-on way, right from your phone.